SEO FAQs For Bloggers – Ace The Optimization Process

 When you have chosen a keyword to optimize your blog post, it is evident that you have the searcher’s search intent in mind.
 If not, that won’t be a genius move.

-Because you wouldn’t have many to read what you wrote!
+Because you wouldn’t have many people to read what you wrote!

 Bottom line: Write for your readers.
 Know their problem and give them a solution.
 Know the searcher’s intent before creating the post.
 Don’t stuff!